 The Knights – An orchestra of adventurous musicians in NYC dedicated to transforming the orchestral experience and eliminating barriers between audiences and music.
 The orchestra has toured and recorded with renowned soloists including Yo-Yo Ma, Dawn Upshaw, Béla Fleck, and Gil Shaham, and has appeared across the world’s most prestigious stages including Carnegie Hall, Tanglewood, Ravinia, The Kennedy Center, and the Vienna Musikverein.

 K.F.
 Jacques – Hip-Hop Artist, Singer and Songwriter who combines hip-hop with opera

-Davis Senior High School Baroque Ensemble – Students from Davis Senior High School in Davis, CA, with guest violinist Ronald Hsu, MD, FACG, ACG’s Governor for Northern California
+Davis Senior High School Baroque Ensemble performing with violinist Rachel Barton Pine and her daughter violinist Sylvia Pine – Students from Davis Senior High School in Davis, CA, with guest violinist Ronald Hsu, MD, FACG, ACG’s Governor from Northern California

 Special Message from Katie Couric

 A Message from Katie Couric to Colorectal Cancer Screening Champions and ACG

 Benjamin Levy, MD, is a board-certified Gastroenterologist at the University of Chicago.
 His clinical projects focus on health care disparities and the development of colon cancer screening campaigns.
 Previously as Division Head of Gastroenterology at Mount Sinai Hospital, Dr. Levy organized a Gastroenterology clinic for refugees resettling in Chicago.
 Dr. Levy is a member of ACG’s Public Relations Committee and FDA-Related Matters Committee.